travelinxian/travelinxian.github.com/_posts/2013-04-14-AboutChangAn.md

 Then the mountian is in front of your eyes, which every detail is easy to catch.
 From here, you can foget the city and immerse yourself in the great beauty of nature, with mountains, rivers, and forests.

-You can choose to climb the mountain or forest park, or the rural families for the good meals.
+You can choose to climb the mountain or walk in the forest park, or visit the rural families for the good meals.

 Let's talk them one by one.